 How to Stay Safe When Banking Online

-However, with this convenience comes a high degree of vigilance and just as technology has developed and adapted, so too have the crooks.
-There has been a huge spike in online bank fraud in recent years and with Safer Internet Day looming (Tuesday 11th February 2020), there’s never been a better time to remind ourselves of the best ways to stay safe when banking online.
+However, with this convenience comes a high degree of vigilance and just as technology has developed and adapted, so too have the fraudsters.
+There has been a huge spike in online bank fraud in recent years and on Safer Internet Day, there’s never been a better time to remind ourselves of the best ways to stay safe when banking online.

-Below are some ways you can avoid being the victim of online banking fraud.
+Below are some ways you can protect yourself against online banking fraud:

-Always Log Out and Never Use Public Computers or Wi-Fi
+Always Log Out & Never Use Public Computers or WiFi

 Don’t Catch any Phish

 Phishing is a form of fraud where you will receive an email claiming to be from your bank or building society telling you that there is a problem with your account.

 You will be invited to click on a link and asked to enter your login details.
 You should never do this and always log in through the home page of your bank or building society.

 Your bank will never contact you directly and ask you for sensitive information about your account (including, us here at Suits Me).